adoptium/blog.adoptium.net/content/blog/secure-software-development/index.md

 - ["PS": Protect Software](https://github.com/adoptium/adoptium/issues/123) (Source code management, access control and SBOMs and integrity verification)
 - ["PW": Produce Well-secured software](https://github.com/adoptium/adoptium/issues/124) (Peer reviews, secured software components, use standardized tools, thread modelling)
 - ["RV": Remediate Vulnerabilities](https://github.com/adoptium/adoptium/issues/125) (Understand and have reporting process for vulnerabilities nad incidents, and perform root cause analysis

+## What are your next steps?

+While the exact steps are always going to be somewhat fluid, these are some of the current planned next steps for the short term:

+- Continue to improve the SBOM detail ([build#3013](https://github.com/adoptium/temurin-build/issues/3013))
+- Improve our security of our code repositories including increasing mandatory reviewers for PRs
+- Improve isolation of build systems from the rest of the jenkins infrastructure
+- Migrate to building in docker images across the remaining Linux platforms (ppc64le and s390x)
+- Various other administrative security controls on our infrastructure.